 This year’s finals are not quite absolutely determined, and after 21 rounds, the ladder has been shaken up a bit, with the Swans now on top by percentage, even though they are tied with the Crows and the Hawks with 16 wins and five losses and 64 points.

 The four weekends in September will determine which two clubs will meet on the MCG oval on 1 October to crown a premier.
 In the opinion of Sportsbet, the Swans are the top-favourite, followed by the Crows, with Geelong and Hawthorn tied for third favourite.
-Aussie Rules punters will have plenty of opportunities from now until the finals start to shop odds, and to earn free bookmaker bets.
-Some of those punters might find it an ideal time to join Sportsbet for a $501 bonus free bet.
+Aussie Rules punters will have plenty of opportunities from now until the finals start to shop odds.

 Moving on, the letter “B” gives us baseball and basketball.
 The Australian NBL does not get underway until October, but it could be a good time to look at the futures.
 There is live action at the club level and some international live betting as well.

 Baseball, particularly the MLB variety from the States, is in high gear.
-There are some tight races for the expert baseball punter, the typical Major League game will offer hundreds of markets, and it should be possible to find more than a few free bets promotions on the balance of the regular season and the early rounds of the playoffs.
+There are some tight races for the expert baseball punter, the typical Major League game will offer hundreds of markets during the regular season and the early rounds of the playoffs.

 We do not wish to neglect boxing entirely and there is a nice card on the fourth of September with four interesting bouts.